 - Arrange for the transfer of funds from your bank to deposit funds into your account.
 This may be through check, credit or debit card, or electronic transfer from your bank account.
 Note: Using a credit card for this purpose can be subject to interest charges.

-- Once your account has been funded, you are now ready to start trading.
+- Once your account is funded, you are now ready to start forex trading.
 At this point, you will want to review any recommendations or special details that your broker provides regarding use of their trading platform before actually making your first trade.
-Some brokerages may offer trading simulator programs to allow traders to practice before actually putting money into trading.
+Some brokerages may offer a demo account to allow traders to practice before actually putting money into trading.

 To Use Margin Or Not

 After opening a forex account, traders will have to decide whether to use margin or not.
+This is an important consideration as implementing margin vastly increases risk.
 Margin can be considered a loan of funds from the brokerage to the trader so that the trader can "leverage," or effectively multiply, the amount of capital they have available to make a trade.
+Margin requirements are determined by regulatory bodies such as the U.S. National Futures Association (NFA) and your broker.

 Opening a forex trading account is similar to opening other types of financial accounts.
-However, traders will want to carefully consider the reputation, services and costs of the available brokerages before making a commitment to depositing funds and beginning trading with a particular firm.
+However, traders will want to carefully consider the reputation, services and costs of the available brokerages before making a commitment to depositing risk capital and beginning trading with a particular firm.